hertzmann/hertzmann.github.io/_posts/2021-04-19-questons-for-computational-creativity.md

 You hire an employee to create a Spanish-language poem, by following very specific rules.
 Your employee-who doesn't understand Spanish-must follow the rules that you set precisely to the letter, without deviation.
 The rules might be very complicated and involve rolling dice.
 In the end, the worker produces a poem that is widely lauded as original and wonderful.
 Is the worker creative?

 This is exactly the situation with computer algorithms: computers precisely follow our instructions, unfailingly without deviation.
 Unexpected results are due to the fundamental difficulty of predicting the outcomes of complex systems (and also due to bugs, and confusing APIs, etc).
-Indeed, even systems with simple rules can often demonstrate complex, emergent, seemingly-intelligent  behavior  (e.g., [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), Mandelbrot set, [flocking](https://en.wikipedia.org/wiki/Flocking_(behavior))).

 Is it possible to be considered creative if you don't have [free will](https://en.wikipedia.org/wiki/Free_will)?
 I don't see how.